clarkdave/connect-mincer/README.md

 ## In production

-For production use, connect-mincer let's you pass in a Mincer manifest file and will use this to generate correct asset paths (with MD5 digests).
+For production use, connect-mincer lets you pass in a Mincer manifest file and will use this to generate correct asset paths (with MD5 digests).
 Precompiling is easy, using Mincer.Manifest, and there's an example of this below.
 For now, let's assume you have precompiled your assets to the `/public/assets` directory.
 This directory will contain a `manifest.json` file which links asset filenames to their digest format.

 If you pass the manifest file to connect-mincer, e.g: